nextensio/cluster/README.md

 port 8080 as a consul health check port.
 So if the pods are removed, then the health check will eventually fail and consul will remove the entries from its catalog

+### Compiling consul

+Consul that we use is slightly modified to return additional data in the dns response, the additional data is the pod/gateway where the service is hosted.
+The modified code is in https://github.com/nextensio/consul/ nextensio-alpha branch.
+To make further changes to consul, git clone the repository, checkout nextensio-alpha branch, make changes, then do "make dev" in the root of the repo, and you  get a binary in <repo root>/bin/consul

+Then to test the image in our testbed, first do "docker run -it gopakumarce/consul:1.9.6 /bin/sh" So that starts the existing consul image in a container, whose container id can be obtained by saying "docker ps", say the id is 62fb6ef2e0d4

+Then say "docker cp <repo root>/bin/consul 62fb6ef2e0d4:/bin/consul", do an md5sum of the source binary and the binary in /bin/consul in the container to ensure the copy was succesful

+Then say "docker commit 62fb6ef2e0d4 gopakumarce/consul:1.9.6" - that will basically replace the consul image we use in our testbed with the new one that was just created.
+And to test consul, we dont have to re-create the entire testbed again.
+Just go to clustermgr pod /tmp, make a copy of consul.yaml and find the place where the consul server stateful set is launched, and remove just that piece of yaml (dont remove the services yaml etc..) and re-add it - of course assuming that you have done a "kind load docker-image" of the image you just commited to the cluster you are replacing the consul in.
+Just to be double sure you can do an md5sum in the final cluster consul server pod to ensure it matches your binary.

+And then when testing is all done, two things need to be done

+1. Push the changes back to github nextensio repo - but you might have to get your github account added as a member of nextensio - so contact whoever maintains the nextensio github repo for that

+2. Push the gopakumarce/consul:1.9.6 to dockerhub - for that contact gopakumarce - TODO: we need to replace that consul image to come from the nextensio dockerhub account that we have created